FOREIGN COMPANY REGISTRATION IN NIGERIA

 SPECIALISED OPERATING LICENSE AND OTHER REQUISITE LICENSES

-For companies intending to carry out operations in specialized sectors, there is the need to get operating licenses and other requisite licenses from appropriate bodies.
-Some of these include:
+For companies intending to carry out operations in specialized sectors, there is the need to get operating licenses and other requisite licenses from appropriate government bodies.
+Some of these government agencies include:

 CERTIFICATE OF CAPITAL IMPORTATION

 Subject to the Regulation released by Central Bank of Nigeria on the 12th of June, 2012, certificates of capital importation are to be issued in respect of importations of equipment and raw materials, foreign exchange inflow for loans, investments or capital subjects to existing guidelines as specified in the Foreign Exchange Manuals.